mongodb/docs-realm/source/mongodb/tables/query-filter-params.rst

           projection, or the query will fail.

        .. example::

-          A filter that withholds the ``_internal`` field from all documents could use the following filter projection:
+          A filter withholds the ``_internal`` field from all documents using the following projection:

           .. code-block:: json

              { "_internal": 0 }